 British Museum

-Great Russell St., Bloomsbury, London, Greater London
+Great Russell St., Bloomsbury, London, England, WC1B 3DG

 Founded in 1753, the British Museum is London's largest and most visited museum.
 Its gigantic permanent collection includes over 8 million historical artifacts, with everything from ancient Egyptian hieroglyphs and mummies to Roman treasures.
 A veritable temple of history and culture, the museum is best known for its Ancient Greek sculptures, the world-famous Rosetta Stone, and the 12th-century Lewis chessmen.